MCO368-1/hw4-ywolper/README.md

 ## Note

-1. Run the starter code that has a button and dropdown
 2. Use online resources to fill in any gaps in your knowledge

 1. Use best practices and clean code